 “We are grateful to those residents, businesses and communities who adhere to the watering times and equally thankful to those who report water wastage and watering outside the stipulated hours.
 Water is a precious and limited resource.
 Let’s all keep saving water, while we can,” said Councillor Sonnenberg.

-The monitoring and enforcement of the City’s water by-laws will intensify during the Water Week celebrations in March, with a particular focus on adherence to watering times.
+The monitoring and enforcement of the City’s water by-laws will intensify during the National Water Week celebrations in March, with a particular focus on adherence to watering times.